-The proposed dwellings are of a style that is appropriate to the locality.
+The proposed dwellings are of a style that is appropriate to the

+- 7.13 locality.
 Materials are shown as a mixture of brick and brick and render.
-This is considered to be suitable in principle and the materials to be used in the external surfaces of the dwellings proposed shall be conditioned to be submitted for approval prior to their use.

-The site area is 0.74 Ha and as 14 dwellings are being proposed the density can therefore be calculated as being 17.6 dph.
+This is considered to be suitable in principle and the materials to be used in the external surfaces of the dwellings proposed shall be conditioned to be submitted for approval prior to their use. - The site area is approximately 0.7 Ha and as 14 dwellings are being 7.14 proposed the density can therefore be calculated as being 20 dph.
 The linear nature of the site at its access point, which excludes some areas from development to allow for an adequate internal road system to serve the development, should be taken into account when considering this proposal.
 Whilst policy HSG8 would usually seek a density of 30 dwellings per hectare on unallocated sites within Category A settlements the policy also requires development to reflect the characteristics of the site and surrounding area, and to make adequate provision for privacy and space around dwellings.
 Concerns have been raised regarding impacts of the proposed dwellings on the amenity and privacy of existing neighbouring properties.
-If the density of the site was increased it is my opinion that the development would not be characteristic of the prevailing density of existing development abutting the site, and there would be concerns over interface distances and adequate amenity provision being inadequate, which would unacceptably harm neighbouring amenity.

-I consider that the 14 proposed dwellings represent an acceptable density in this location, providing ample amenity space and interface distances between the proposed dwellings and the existing neighbouring dwellings, whilst retaining the reasonably open character of the locality.

-When taking into account constraints on the site, including the need to protect existing ecological interests and due to the mining legacy on the site, the proposal represents an efficient use of the land which also integrates into the prevailing pattern of development in the immediate locality.

-Impact on living conditions of neighbouring occupiers and future occupiers

-Supplementary Planning Guidance Note 2: Space Around Dwellings provides guidance to achieving adequate levels of residential amenity and to ensure that no adverse impacts upon existing amenity arise from proposals for new dwellings.

-Due to the slightly lower density of development on site, to reflect the character of the surrounding area, the proposed dwellings are able to achieve the minimum standards prescribed by the supplementary guidance.
+If the density of the site was increased it is my opinion that the development would not be characteristic of the prevailing density of existing development abutting the site, and there would be concerns over interface distances and adequate amenity provision being inadequate, which would unacceptably harm neighbouring amenity. - I consider that the 14 proposed dwellings, which represents a density of 20 dwellings per hectare, represent an acceptable density in this location considering the requirements of policy HSG8 of the Unitary Development Plan and taking into account the character and appearance of the locality, providing ample amenity space and interface distances between the proposed dwellings and the existing neighbouring dwellings. - When taking into account constraints on the site, including the need to protect existing ecological interests and due to the mining legacy on the site, the proposal represents an efficient use of the land which also integrates into the prevailing pattern of development in the immediate locality. - Impact on living conditions of neighbouring occupiers and future 7.17 occupiers - Supplementary Planning Guidance Note 2: Space Around Dwellings provides guidance to achieving adequate levels of residential amenity and to ensure that no adverse impacts upon existing amenity arise from proposals for new dwellings. - Due to the slightly lower density of development on site, to reflect the character of the surrounding area, the proposed dwellings are able to achieve the minimum standards prescribed by the supplementary guidance.
 A general amenity space of 80m2 is achieved for all proposed dwellings.
 This exceeds the minimum for 3 bedroom dwellings and higher by 10m2.
 Garden depths, particularly where close to boundaries with existing dwellings adjacent to the site, comply with the prescribed distances within the guidance.
+Similarly interface distances ensure that the distances between windows are compliant with supplementary planning advice and I do not consider that the proposal would give rise to any adverse overlooking issues or significant negative impacts upon existing neighbouring amenity.